9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+Day:

+- Test orderby Views.
+- Make A3REV plugin support ordering posts, or add a message that it does not support.

+- Make all components work.
+- Add order inside component setting.

 - Verify each icon alignment, in the simple style.
 Take the reference the user and the calendar icon.
-- Add order inside component setting?

 ### ✅ Todo Documentation